thiagobien/ACL/workshop/09_Runbook_Automation_and_Self_Healing/01_Deploy_Ansible_Tower/README.md

 1. This script will not only create the necessary K8s resources, but it will also automatically import a self-service license and set up the configuration for Ansible Tower to trigger runbooks as outlined in the [Next Step: Setup Tower](../02_Setup_Tower)

-1. The script will output the ansible tower URL that can be then accessed on your browser:
+1. The script will output the ansible tower URL that can be then accessed in your browser.
+Make sure to save the job template URL, as we will use it for our Ansible integration in Dynartace.

     ```bash
     Ansible has been configured successfully!
 Copy the following URL to set it as an Ansible Job URL in the Dynatrace notification settings: